JiscRDSS/Canonical-data-model/properties/Agent/Person/Person role.md

-##Agent Role
+##Person Role

 ###Description
-The role of the agent to the stated entity.
+The role of the person to the related entity.
 ###Derivation
 Datacite.
 ###Obligation